-- Regularly check the status of your indexing using the search console: which pages can be recorded (crawled) and which are actually indexed (i.e., included in the search engine index)?
+- Regularly check your indexing status using the search console: which pages can be recorded (crawled) and which are actually indexed (i.e., included in the search engine index)?

-- To get a first impression of this, enter the name of your domain in the Google search: “site: www.my-domain.com” – Above the results of the Google search, you can see the approximate number of pages that are already in the index.
+- To get a first impression of this, enter the name of your domain in the Google search: “site: www.my-domain.com” – Above the Google search results, you can see the approximate number of pages that are already in the index.

 - Are there a lot of non-indexable URLs (and, therefore, pages)?
 This can be an indication that an unfavorable prevail or that certain subpages are blocked.
 How many pages are actually in the index, and how many should be in the index?

 - Check the number of URLs that have been created in the sitemap and compare them to those that are actually in the index.
 Are all the important areas and contents of your website really indexed?

 - Accelerate the indexing of new pages/content by following this link, entering the new subpage in the search field there, and then clicking on “retrieve”.
 (Each piece of content, such as a blog article, has its own permalink and therefore also has its own subpage) Before you do this, log into your Google account.
 You can do this with any new content.

 - Accelerate the indexing of new or changed content using Google’s test for mobile optimization.
 To do this, click on this link.
 Now paste the URL into the field, press “test”, wait until the check is finished, and, as the last step, click “send to Google”.